Skip to main content

-Professional conferences provide attendees, presenters, organizers, exhibitors, and sponsors with a space to engage, learn, and network.
+Professional conferences offer attendees, presenters, organizers, exhibitors, and sponsors a platform to engage, learn, and network.
 To ensure these gatherings are as enriching and productive as possible, they should embody inclusivity, safety, and respect for all participants.
 At the same time, unique challenges may arise that require a neutral party to address concerns constructively.
 To maintain a positive and welcoming atmosphere, many conferences now incorporate a dedicated role: a conference ombuds.

 The Value of a Conference Ombuds